The Getaway (1994 film)

-The Getaway is a 1994 American action thriller film directed by Roger Donaldson.
-The screenplay was written by Walter Hill and Amy Holden Jones, based on Jim Thompson's 1958 novel of the same name.
-The film stars Alec Baldwin, Kim Basinger, Michael Madsen, James Woods and Jennifer Tilly.
-The film flopped at the box office, but it enjoyed lucrative success in the home video market.
+The Getaway is a 1994 American action thriller film directed by Roger Donaldson, and starring Alec Baldwin, Kim Basinger, Michael Madsen, James Woods and Jennifer Tilly.
+It is a remake of Sam Peckinpah's 1972 film, in turn based on the 1958 novel written by Jim Thompson.
+The screenplay was written by Walter Hill (who also wrote the 1972 film) and Amy Holden Jones.

+The film was released by Universal Pictures on February 11, 1994.
+It received generally poor reviews and flopped at the box office, but later enjoyed lucrative success in the home video market.

 Plot

-Carter "Doc" McCoy and his wife Carol are taking target practice with pistols when Rudy arrives to propose they break a Mexican drug lord's nephew out of jail for a $300,000 payment.
-The job is successful, but it turns out the drug lord wanted his nephew free to kill him.
+Carter "Doc" McCoy and his wife Carol are taking target practice with pistols when Rudy Travis arrives to propose they break Mexican drug lord Ramon's nephew Luis Mendoza out of jail for a $300,000 payment.
+The job is successful, but it turns out Ramon wanted Luis free to kill him.
 Rudy is waiting with a getaway plane, but he sees police cars and leaves Doc behind.

 After a year in a Mexican jail, Doc sends Carol to mob boss Jack Benyon, who is looking to put together a select team of experts to rob a dog track in Arizona.
 Benyon agrees to get Doc released from prison, in exchange for sexual favors from Carol.
 Doc gets out and meets the men Benyon has hired.
-One is Rudy, along with Hansen, who seems inexperienced.
+One is Rudy, along with Frank Hansen, who seems inexperienced.
 Rudy extends a hand and says "No hard feelings" but is punched by Doc and warned not to double-cross him again.
 At the track, while Doc is breaking into the vault, a guard pulls a gun and is shot by Hansen in a panic.
 The thieves escape by creating a diversion with a bomb under a gas truck and leave with the cash, totaling over one million dollars.
 The plan was for Doc and Carol to meet Rudy and Hansen later to split the money.
 On the road, Rudy kills Hansen and pushes him out of the car.

 Doc arrives at the rendezvous point, where Rudy again pulls a gun.
 Doc expected this and is ready with his own weapon, shooting Rudy and leaving him for dead.
 Doc and Carol drive off with all the money, unaware that Rudy was wearing a bulletproof vest.

-A wounded Rudy drives to a local clinic, where he holds veterinarian Harold and his wife Fran hostage, forces them to treat his wounds and drive him to El Paso.
+A wounded Rudy drives to a local clinic, where he holds veterinarian Harold Carvey and his wife Fran hostage, forces them to treat his wounds and drive him to El Paso.
 An attraction develops between Rudy and Fran and they taunt her meek husband.
 At a motel, Rudy has sex with Fran after tying Harold to a chair.
-Hearing his wife's moans and her laughter at him, a heart-broken Harold commits suicide by hanging himself.
+Hearing Fran's moans and her laughter at him, a heart-broken Harold commits suicide by hanging himself.
 Fran barely looks back as she accompanies Rudy to El Paso.